Yaohui-Huang/yaohui-huang.github.io/_news/announcemetn_2023-7.md

 related_posts: false
 ---

-One paper (coauthor) on temporal representation of time series was accepted by Appl.
-Intell.
-(CCF C, JCR Q2) in 2023. :sparkles:
+One paper (coauthor) on temporal representation was accepted by Applied Intelligence (CCF C, JCR Q2) in 2023. :sparkles: